cwcyau/group-information/README.md

 ### Travel Expenses

 If you incur any expenses (e.g. food, travel) during your travels, you may reclaim these costs typically up to a certain daily limit set by the university.
 You can find information on the University [Claimants Guide](https://finance.admin.ox.ac.uk/travel-expenses-claimants-guide).
+The University [eExpenses system](https://finance.admin.ox.ac.uk/eexpenses-system).

 For further details, consult the [NDWRH Intranet](https://unioxfordnexus.sharepoint.com/sites/NDWR-NDWRHIntranet).